 You can migrate to the Lightning sync engine by going to the Configuration tab of any previously setup supported source.

-If you enable the Lightning sync engine on an existing source, Hightouch migrates any syncs on the standard engine to the Lightning sync engine on the next run.
-Any previously synced data won't be unnecessarily resynced.
-This works by writing the sync history into the warehouse.
+If you enable the Lightning sync engine on an existing source, Hightouch migrates any syncs on the Basic engine to the Lightning sync engine on the next run.
+Any previously synced data won't be unnecessarily resynced since the existing change data capture data is copied over to your warehouse schemas.
+In most cases you don't need to trigger full resyncs or reset change data capture (CDC), unless you encounter errors.

-The Lightning sync engine requires your primary key to be unique for every model using the source.
-This is a general requirement for syncs to work well, but it's strictly enforced in the Lightning sync engine.
+• The Lightning sync engine requires your primary key to be unique for every model using the source.
 If you're unsure if your primary key is unique, check before migrating.

 The Lightning sync engine requires that every row in your model has a unique value for its primary key.
 This is because the primary key is used to uniquely identify each row, and for example, whether it failed previously.